vincedarley/cewe-layout/README.md

 - Refine handling of front/back-covers & spine, and validate we have all margins correct for those special pages.
 - More/better layout clean-up/fine-tuning algorithms?

+**Other capabilities**

+Canvas (experimental): there is also limited support for editing layouts of a single-page Canvas from CEWE Creator

+Calendar (experimental): again limited support for editing the 12 monthly pages of a Calendar.

+PDF Export: for testing purposes, you can export a PDF file render of a single page, containing just the photos.
+This export does not contain any of the cleverness of the cewe2pdf project, and supports no other visual features than the photos themselves.
+It is meant just for generating a single page collage-style multi-photo PDF.

+PDF import: some work towards importing an old PDF file and creating a .xmcf CEWE-compatible album from it, automatically.
+Use '--startingPdf Album.pdf' on the command line.
+And then, if necessary, apply various algorithms to identify/extract photos from each page (if the fully automatic import hasn't quite identified photos correctly).

+Photo improver (experimental): building on top of the PDF import, search in a directory of photos for higher quality instances of the photos extracted from the PDF, so that you can enhance the digital photo album and potentially print at higher quality.

+**Safety features**

+QLayout does a few things to help lower the risk of problems when editing your photobook:
+1. When saving a page, which modifies the xml file, it validates (after saving) both that the correct number of photos and text blocks are indeed in that xml file, and that the referenced photo files do actually exist.
+2. When moving photos into the photo-book, QLayout renames the jpeg files by adding a "-pg" suffix containing the page they have been saved into.
+In this way if you need to manually look for photos, it is easy to find the right ones inside the book.

 **Layout Algorithms**